tower120/rc_event_queue/Readme.md

 See [doc/principle-of-operation.md](doc/principle-of-operation.md).

 Short version - `EventQueue` operates on the chunk basis. `EventQueue` does not touch `EventReader`s . `EventReader`s always "pull" from `EventQueue`.
-The only way `EventReader` interact with `EventQueue` - by increasing read counter on chunk traverse.
+The only way `EventReader` interact with `EventQueue` - by increasing read counter when switching to next chunk during traverse.

 ### Usage